 Changing my diet to grain, gluten and dairy free required effort.
 And, at this point, with several years experience, I know how important sweet potatoes are to my success.
 (You’ll see a list of some of the great health benefits later in this post).
 I still get to have the most scrumptious brownies and truffles.

-What would I do without this amazing Paleo sweet potato breakfast casserole on busy days?
+What would I do without this amazing Paleo breakfast casserole on busy days?